SwissDataScienceCenter/renku-notebooks/README.rst

     :target: https://conventionalcommits.org

-A simple service around the `Amalthea operator
+A simple service using the `Amalthea operator
-<https://github.com/SwissDataScienceCenter/amalthea>`_, which provides interactive Jupyter
+<https://github.com/SwissDataScienceCenter/amalthea>`_, to provide interactive Jupyter
 notebooks for the Renku platform.

 The service relies on `renku-gateway <https://github.com/SwissDataScienceCenter/renku-gateway>`_